 Requirements for operating a Short Term Rental Property (STRP) include but are not limited to:

-If you would like assistance with completing your permit application or managing your property, The Six1Five Living Team is happy to provide recommendations for reputable, local property management companies.
+While our agents cannot assist with completing permit applications or managing your property, our team is happy to provide recommendations for licensed, reputable property management companies in our area.
 Contact us today to get started!